JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

       targetPort: 5000
 ```

-The service file will be running on port 5000, and you can see this needs to be a **NodePort**
+The service file will be running on port 5000, and you can see this needs to be a **NodePort**.
-not cluster IP because traffic reaching the ALB (Application Load Balancer) is routed to NodePort
+Not a cluster IP because traffic reaching the ALB (Application Load Balancer) is routed to NodePort
 for your Service and then proxied to your pods.

 **eks/deploy/code/secret.yml**